 Good, thought Alphonse.
 The cameras were off him.
 He took out a metal toothpick and sucked it.
 The minty flavoring was an appetite suppressant that kept him slim.

-The school-teacher conferred with the woman beside her.
+The teacher conferred with a woman beside her.
 “Really?
 Oh.
 Oh, dear.
 That’s… macabre.”

 “What?” asked Alphonse.

-“The donation,” the school-teacher relayed.
+“The donation,” the teacher relayed.
 “People normally donate to the charity itself, but that man in the tuxedo wants to fund medical care for the winner of the next race.”

 Alphonse dropped the toothpick when he gaped.
 “Is that… legal?”

 “I guess.
 And we are a charity—we couldn’t just turn down such a generous offer.”
-The school-teacher crossed her arms and shook her head.
+The teacher crossed her arms and shook her head.
 “Oh, look—that boy has a crutch, and that girl’s in a wheelchair.
-Those poor kids, it seems cruel to dangle that prize at the finish line.”
+Those poor kids.
+It seems cruel to dangle that prize at the finish line.”

 Alphonse swallowed.
 Here he was, bored out of his mind, and he hadn’t even thought to gamble.
 This changed everything.
 Suddenly the children looked like racehorses.
 “I know exactly what you mean,” he said.
 “The disabled kids were put in the race just for publicity.
 Neither could possibly win.
 They’re battling for second-to-last.”